JuliaGPU/CUDA.jl/docs/src/usage/conditional.md

 scope, since the packages might not be functional.

-## Optional
+## Scenario 2: GPU is optional

-IF your application does not require a GPU, and can work without the CUDA packages, there is a tradeoff.
+If your application does not require a GPU, and can work without the CUDA packages, there is a tradeoff.
 As an example, let's define a function that uploads an array to the GPU if
 available: